sigcsets/sigcse2022/_participants/virtual-getting-ready.md

 ### Question: Why aren't workshops/BOFs in hybrid mode?

 Answer:  This was discussed extensively within the team.
-Three of the accepted workshops indicated an interest in offering it in a hybrid format and while we wish we could offer them, it is cost-prohibitive for supporting streaming and Pathable use.
-Without this, there is no guarantee of adequately working technology and the risks outweighed the benefits for this year.
+Several of the accepted workshop presenters indicated an interest in offering their workshop in a hybrid format and while we wish we could offer this, it is cost-prohibitive for supporting streaming and Pathable use.
+Without this support, there is no guarantee of adequately working technology and we considered that the risks outweighed the benefits for this year.

 ### Question: I would like to meet with one of the authors, how can I connect with them?